 - 1) We are exploratory not defensive we have big ambitions which will require us to think differently about the way we work.
 To tackle these big issues in new ways, we must be agile, able to work at pace and have the flexibility to adapt to changes.
-This will be underpinned by strong accountability at all levels. - 2) We are open-minded we don't have all the answers when it comes to tackling complex, open-ended, 'wicked' issues or we would have solved them already.
+This will be underpinned by strong accountability at all levels - 2) We are open-minded and diverse- we don't have all the answers when it comes to tackling complex, open-ended, 'wicked' issues or we would have solved them already.
 To address them we need to be innovative and capable of finding creative solutions to achieving better outcomes within our budget.
 We must remain reflective and be open to continuous learning and development.
-And that means we must build time into our joint working to have the capacity to do the new thinking that is called for. - 3) We are insight and evidence led we have access to rich insight from data, from research and from the expertise of our staff.
+And that means we must build time into our joint working to have the capacity to do the new thinking that is called for.
+We will reflect the diversity of the county with its mix of rural, urban and coastal locations, and recognise the needs of the different communities we represent. - 3) We are insight and evidence led we have access to rich insight from data, from research and from the expertise of our staff.
 Using this insight effectively will enable us to understand people's lives better, to target resources effectively and to choose approaches that are most likely to deliver successful outcomes.

 - 4) We work in a whole organisation/whole system way with partners tackling our wicked issues and delivering on our ambitions will only happen when we work collectively as a whole organisation and whole system to mobilise our collective skills, experience and resources, along with those of our partners.
-We must strive to ensure that every part of the organisation can contribute to the achievement of our outcomes and we must build effective relationships with our partners to energise the system. - 5) We manage our resources effectively that means both financial resources and our people.
+We must strive to ensure that every part of the organisation can contribute to the achievement of our outcomes and we must build effective relationships with our partners to energise the system. - 5) We manage our resources and prioritise effectively that means both financial resources and our people.
 We want to operate efficiently so that we have the headroom to invest in the priorities set out in this strategy and through our People Plan we are working hard with our employees to ensure that we have the capability to meet the demands ahead.
 And we are very mindful that we are only able to be ambitious in this strategy because of the strong financial foundations we have laid over many years. - 6) We are influential.
 Some of the levers and the funds to achieve levelling up will lie at the national level or with our partners.
 This means that we need to be influencing government policies across the range of relevant issues and in ensuring that Essex gets its fair share of investment.
 It also means continuing to press the case for more devolved powers for Essex, so that we can control the levers we need, to effect change for our residents. - 7) We empower communities, families and individuals.
 Improving life chances for communities, families and individuals cannot be done to them it needs to be done with them.
 It is about giving people the environment, support and opportunities in which they can flourish.
 This means we need to make the most of our assets in our approach to levelling up, supporting community infrastructure, and helping communities, families and individuals to take advantage of their strengths.
 We need to support high aspiration and expectation and challenge any part of our system that suggests 'good enough' is good enough.
+We will build on the community spirit and social capital developed during the pandemic and will explore new models of volunteering and social action for the future.